 - If you have an active protective order or an active magistrate’s order for emergency protection against your spouse because of family violence during your marriage, the 60-day waiting period is waived.

 Note: You can always wait longer than 60 days, but your divorce cannot be finished in fewer than 60 days unless one of these exceptions applies.

 If you and your spouse do not agree on child support your case is contested.
 It’s a good idea to talk with a lawyer if your case is contested.

 The Office of the Attorney General (OAG) may also be able to help.
-Although the OAG cannot represent either parent, the OAG can ask a judge to make an order for child support, medical support, custody and possession.
+Although the OAG cannot represent either parent, the OAG can ask a judge to make an order for child support, medical support, dental support, custody and possession (visitation).

 Once there is a final court order for custody and support of your children, you can use this toolkit to get a divorce: I need a divorce.
 We have minor children.
 A final custody and support order is already in place.

 For information about opening a case with the OAG, call (800) 255-8014 or go to their website, www.oag.state.tx.us/cs.

 Divorce can be a dangerous time.
 If you are concerned about your safety or the safety of your children, call the National Domestic Violence 24 Hour Hotline at 1-800-799-SAFE (7233).
 They can refer you to help in your community.